home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 ### hass.async_create_task

-`hass.async_create_task` should only be called from the event loop thread.
-When creating a task from another thread, instead use `hass.create_task`
+When creating a task from a thread other than the event loop thread, instead use `hass.create_task`

+### hass.bus.async_fire

+When firing an event from a thread other than the event loop thread, instead use `hass.bus.fire`

+### hass.services.async_register

+When registering a services from a thread other than the event loop thread, instead use `hass.services.register`

+### hass.services.async_remove

+When registering a services from a thread other than the event loop thread, instead use `hass.services.remove`